 - Potato cutlets

-- Chicken or veggie patties, just bake them a night before and they are ready and can be eaten cold.
+- Chicken or veggie puff patties, just bake them the night before and use food jars to keep food warm.

 - Chicken nuggets